Types of Wind Royalties

 Nuisance or Participation Payments

 Landowners who live near turbines but don’t host them are sometimes paid for “participating” in the wind project or wind farm.
+These landowners are compensated for the inconvenience of living or working near wind turbines which might be noisy or create a shadow flicker.

 Wind Royalties & Compensation